Maclay74/yii2-yandex-kassa-api/README.md

 Yandex.Kassa API extension for Yii2
 ===================================
-This extensions allows you obtain money from users by new Yandex.Kassa's API
+This extensions allows you to obtain money from users by new Yandex.Kassa's API

 Installation
 ------------